Real Water pulled from stores as more Nevadans report illnesses

 She was intrigued by what was marketed as “alkalized water infused with negative ions” and touted on the label as “the healthiest drinking water available.”

-She bought two jugs for $20 and received two more for free, along with a case of 1 liter bottles.
+She bought two jugs for $20 and received two more for free, with a case of 1-liter bottles.
 She said she drank the water every day for nearly a month before she started to feel ill.
 She started vomiting and thought she might have an inner ear infection.

 In the wake of a recent civil lawsuit against the Las Vegas-based company and an announcement of a U.S. Food and Drug Administration investigation into Real Water after reported liver illness in children, more Nevadans have stepped forward with concerns about the product.